ConacBreslin/technostalgia/README.md

 7. Pressing Enter to create the local clone.## Credits

 ## Acknowledgements
-I would like to thank my mentor Chris Quinn whose advice is always perfectly judged.
+I would liket ot thank the following people;
+- my mentor Chris Quinn whose advice is always perfectly judged.
-I would liek to that my temporary mentor Da1isy McGirr for taking me on at short notice and giving me useful, practical advice.
+_ my temporary mentor Daisy McGirr for taking me on at short notice and giving me useful, practical advice.
+- Tim Nelson for his excellent walkthough projects in the Code Institute's diploma programme that provided essential guidance in the development process of this flask app.
-I would like to thank many, many tutors in Code Institute for being unfailingly helpful, patient and knowledgeable for all the hours and hours I spent online with them.
+- the many tutors in Code Institute for being unfailingly helpful, patient and knowledgeable throughout the hours and hours I spent online with them.
-I would like to thank Amy O'Shea from Code Institute for her [excellent presentation](https://www.youtube.com/watch?v=f7kpF8huK_8) on preparation for MS3 projects that helped me enormously is getting started.
+- Amy O'Shea from Code Institute for her [excellent presentation](https://www.youtube.com/watch?v=f7kpF8huK_8) on preparation for MS3 projects that helped me enormously is getting started.
-I would like to thank my family and friends for all their support and feedback.
+- my family and friends for all their support and feedback.